pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 Trusted Computing Group (TCG) specifies ECDAA (Elliptic Curve Direct Anonymous Attestation) in the specification of Trusted Platform Module (TPM) {{TPM}}.
 ECDAA is a protocol for proving the attestation held by a TPM to a verifier without revealing the attestation held by that TPM.
 Pairing is used for constructing ECDAA.
 FIDO Alliance {{FIDO}} and W3C {{W3C}} also published ECDAA algorithm similar to TCG.

-Zcash implements their own zero-knowledge proof algorithm named zk-SNARKs (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) {{zcash}}. zk-SNARKs is used for protecting privacy of transactions of Zcash.
+Zcash implements their own zero-knowledge proof algorithm named zk-SNARKs (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) {{Zcash}}. zk-SNARKs is used for protecting privacy of transactions of Zcash.
 They use pairing for constructing zk-SNARKS.

-Cloudflare introduced Geo Key Manager {{cloudflare}} to restrict distribution of customers' private keys to the subset of their data centers.
+Cloudflare introduced Geo Key Manager {{Cloudflare}} to restrict distribution of customers' private keys to the subset of their data centers.
 To achieve this functionality, attribute-based encryption is used and pairing takes a role as a building block.

 Recently, Boneh-Lynn-Shacham (BLS) signature schemes are being standardized
-{{I-D.boneh-bls-signature}} and utilized in several blockchain projects such as Ethereum {{ethereum}}, Algorand {{Algorand}}, Chia Network {{Chia}} and DFINITY {{DFINITY}}.
+{{I-D.boneh-bls-signature}} and utilized in several blockchain projects such as Ethereum {{Ethereum}}, Algorand {{Algorand}}, Chia Network {{Chia}} and DFINITY {{DFINITY}}.
 The threshold functionality and aggregation functionality of BLS signatures are effective for their applications of decentralization and scalability.

 ## Goal